AltropInc/alt/doc/script/TypeIterable.md

 ```
 Note that the iterator `ch` is used the same way as a [reference](TypeReference.md).
 The iterator `ch` points to the first byte of a byte sequence for a character in UTF-8 encoding and dereferencing iterator `ch` to get the value of the character (in `utf8` type) is done implicitly.
 Explicit dereferencing by calling `ch.value()` is not necessary.
 Also, note that the conversion from `utf8` to `char` (32-bit unicode character type) is also done implicitly here.

-## Iteration on Tuple and Object
+## Iteration on Tuple, Enumeration Set, and Object

-Unlike array, stream and strings, tuple and object classes are not parameterized by `element_type` so they do not implement the `iterable` interface that requires type parameter `element_type`.
-However, instances of a tuple or object class are iterable in terms of their members, and iterators in iteration are implicitly defined.
-By default, the `element_type` is bound to `any` for a tuple iterator , and the `element_type` is bound to `Object` for an object class iterator.
-However, you can use filter type to refine the `element_type` in a foreach loop.
+Unlike array, stream and strings, tuple, enumeration set, and object classes are not parameterized by `element_type` so they do not implement the `iterable` interface that requires type parameter `element_type`.
+However, instances of a tuple, enumeration set, or object class are iterable in terms of their members, and iterators in iteration are implicitly defined.
+By default, the `element_type` is bound to `any` for a tuple iterator, the `element_type` is bound to `enumeration type` for an enumeration set type iterator, and the `element_type` is bound to `Object` for an object class iterator.
+You can use filter type to refine the `element_type` in a foreach loop for tuple type and object class, but not for exnumeration set type.
 Here is an example to iterate tuple elements to add up all integers:
 ```altro
 t := (1, 3.2, "xyz", 2);
 int_sum:=0;